gaugau147/tourism-information-chatbot/README.md

 * Dense

 ## What TH chatbot can do
 TH chatbot was just born.
-It can do simple thing like detect user's intents and choose a random response from the list of response.
+It can do simple things like detecting user's intents and choosing a random response from the list of responses.
 It does not classify user intents well, but what can we expect an infant to do?

 ## Contact
 [Ngoc Diep](diepttn147@gmail.com)